zainab-Memon/Learning-React/06-Advanced - Handling Side Effects, Using Reducers & Using the Context API/README.md

        <MyChildComponent/>
      <MyContext.Provider/>
    ```
- 5. Use a context consumer whenever you need the data from the store
+ 5. After you wrap all the components that are going to need access to the context with the Provider component, you need to tell which component is going to consume that data.
+   - We can do this by either using the consumer or react hook named useContext
+#### Using Consumer